 My research program aims to understand how mammalian communities responded to environmental changes that occurred during the Cretaceous and Paleocene of North America.
 In particular, I am interested in whether the formation of the Rocky Mountains stimulated early mammalian diversification, and how abiotic and biotic changes associated with the Cretaceous–Paleogene mass extinction were modulated by mountain uplift and associated landscape change.
 This integrative work merges paleontological and geological fieldwork with specimen-based museum research and analytical methods spanning systematics, functional morphology, geochemistry, among others.

 The upper Lance Formation (latest Cretaceous) and lower Fort Union Formation (earliest Paleocene) at Polecat Bench, Wyoming, U.S.A.

-The Clarks Fork Basin in northwestern Wyoming is an offshoot of the larger Bighorn Basin and hosts an impressive sequence of terrestrial and marine deposits spanning the Late Jurassic through early Eocene.
+The Bighorn Basin in northwestern Wyoming hosts an impressive sequence of terrestrial and marine deposits spanning the Late Jurassic through early Eocene.
 The terrestrial units, in particular, capture important moments in the evolution of the Western Interior of North America, such as the onset of the Sevier and Laramide orogenies, and host mammalian faunas spanning the Cretaceous through Eocene.
-As such, the Clarks Fork Basin represents a geographically cohesive and stratigraphically extensive system in which to explore how mammalian faunas responded to landscape and climatic changes in the late Mesozoic and early Cenozoic.
+As such, the Bighorn Basin represents a geographically cohesive and stratigraphically extensive system in which to explore how mammalian faunas responded to landscape and climatic changes in the late Mesozoic through early Cenozoic.

 Exposures from the D1 sequence of the Denver Formation that capture the first ca. 1 Ma of the Paleocene.
 Pikes Peak in the background.
 Just outside of Colorado Springs, CO, U.S.A.